 But there is more comfort for those who have high cholesterol.
-At least fifteen studies found that total mortality was inversely associated with either total or LDL-cholesterol, or both.
-This means that it is actually much better to have high than to have low cholesterol if you want to live to be very old.
+At least fifteen studies have found that total mortality is inversely associated with either total or LDL-cholesterol, or both.
+This means that it is actually much better to have high than to have low cholesterol if you want to be very old.

 Many studies have found that low cholesterol in certain respects is worse than high cholesterol.
 For instance, in nineteen large studies of more than 68,000 deaths, reviewed by David R. Jacobs and his co-workers from the Division of Epidemiologyat the University of Minnesota, low cholesterol predicted an increased risk of dying from gastrointestinal and respiratory diseases.4 Most gastrointestinal and respiratory diseases have an infectious origin.
 Therefore, a relevant question is whether it is the infection that lowers cholesterol or the low cholesterol that predisposesto infection?
 You have probably already guessed what the directors of the cholesterol campaign have said, but is it true?

 To answer that question David Jacobs´ group followed more than 100,000 healthy individuals in the San Francisco area for fifteen years.
-At the end of the study those who had low cholesterol at the start of the study had been admitted more often to hospital because of an infectious disease of the respiratory system or because of another type of infection.5,6 This finding cannot be explained away with the argument that the infection had caused cholesterol to go down, because how could low cholesterol, recorded when these people had no evidence of infection, be caused by a disease they had not yet encountered?
+At the end of the study those who had low cholesterol at the start of the study had been admitted more often to hospital because of an infectious disease of the respiratory system or because of another type of infection.5,6 This finding cannot be explained away with the argument that the infection had caused cholesterol to go down, because how could low cholesterol be caused by a disease they had not yet encountered?
 Isn´t it much more likely that low cholesterol in some way made them more vulnerable to infection, or that high cholesterol protected those who did not become infected?
 Much evidence exists to support that interpretation.

 Young, unmarried men with a previous sexually transmitted disease or liver disease run a much greater risk of becoming infected with HIV virus than other people.7